Phone on fire? Here's what never to do

 Generally speaking, batteries contain chemicals that need to remain separated to make the battery work safely.
 In compromised batteries, the chemicals can "slosh around" and cause the battery to short.
 And if the gases inside ignite, that can lead to an explosion or fire.
 How big depends on the size of the battery and the makeup of its internal chemicals.

-One problem is that different lithium-ion batteries can contain different chemical mixtures, and different methods to keep the volatile ones from touching.
+One problem is that different lithium-ion batteries can contain different chemical mixtures and use different methods to keep the volatile ones from touching.
 So it isn't easy to know exactly which toxins you're dealing with.

 Many include fluorine-containing organic compounds, McCloskey said.
-If volatile hydrocarbons mix with oxygen inside the battery, that can act in ways similar (but not identical to) propane -- the stuff you use to light your BBQ.
+If volatile hydrocarbons mix with oxygen inside the battery, it can act in ways similar (but not identical to) propane -- the stuff you use to fuel your BBQ.

 One last thing